digital-asset/daml/docs/source/getting-started/index.rst

 .. _new-quickstart:

-Full Stack DAML
-###############
+Getting Started with DAML
+#########################

 **Disclaimer:** This guide is being actively developed.
 Expect major changes to the tutorial text and minor changes to the template application.

 The goal of this tutorial is to get you up and running with full-stack DAML development.
-We will guide you through an example social networking app, get you writing your first feature from DAML model to UI, and finally deploy the app to a persistent ledger.

-By the end of the tutorial, you should have an idea of what DAML contracts and ledgers are, how the UI interacts with them, and how you might solve a potential use case with a DAML solution.
-We do not aim to give a comprehensive guide to all DAML concepts and tools; for that, see the later sections of the documentation.
+We do this through the example of a simple social networking application, showing you three things:

+    1. How to build and run the application
+    2. The design of its different components
+    3. How to write a new feature for the app.

+We do not aim to be comprehensive in all DAML concepts and tools (covered in Writing DAML) or in all deployment options (see Deploying).
+The goal is that by the end of this tutorial, you'll have a good idea of the following:

+    1. What DAML contracts and ledgers are
+    2. How a user interface (UI) interacts with a DAML ledger
+    3. How DAML helps you build a real-life application fast.

 With that, let's get started!

 ..
+TODO: link to sections of this guide
-TODO: reference specific sections of docs instead of saying "later sections".
+..
+TODO: link to other sections of docs

 .. toctree::
    :hidden: